 3.3 Path Analysis

-Path coefficient divides the correlation coefficient into direct and indirect effects and gives information about the influence of one variable upon another.
+Path coefficient analysis divides the correlation coefficient into direct and indirect effects, provides information about the influence of one variable on another.
 Proline can be used as a criterion for screening drought tolerant varieties, hence the direct and indirect effects of the various characters on proline content was estimated and is presented in Table 3.

 The highest positive direct effect on proline content was recorded by total plant dry weight (0.5080) followed by phenol content (0.3790) and root diameter (0.2010).
 A very high negative direct effect was imposed by shoot length on proline content (-0.7080).
 Although total plant dry weight had a very high direct effect, it was negatively affected by shoot length by its indirect effect (-0.2350) on proline content.
 The character root length (0.0450) had very small direct effect on proline content but it exhibited indirect effect through shoot length (0.2320), root diameter (0.1890) and root dry weight (0.1060).
 The residual effect of the path analysis was 0.2683, indicating that almost 73% of the factors affecting proline content of the plant has been included in the study.

-Proline accumulation as a mechanism to prevent adverse effects of drought in various plants have been earlier reported by Man et al. [30]; Saha et al. [31]; Furlan et al. [32]; Kijowska-Oberc et al. [33] and Nutthapornnitchakul et al. [34].
+Proline accumulation as a mechanism to mitigate the adverse effects of drought in various plants have been previously reported by Man et al. [30]; Saha et al. [31]; Furlan et al. [32]; Kijowska-Oberc et al. [33] and Nutthapornnitchakul et al. [34].

 Table 3.
 Direct and indirect effects of drought related characters on proline content in green gram